Blog

 Northeast Ohio in the Winter • January 15, 2025

-Pretty much at the beginning of our work-day yesterday, at approximately 7:10 a.m, the flash and resultant “boom” of an explosion was witnessed by myself and a few others at DataCom Inc. Luckily, for us, the incident happened outside of our office space.
+Pretty much at the beginning of our work-day yesterday, at approximately 7:10 a.m, the flash and resultant “boom” of an explosion was visually and audibly witnessed by myself and a few others in the showroom at DataCom Inc. Luckily, for us, the incident happened outside of our office space.
 It was from a traffic accident that knocked a power-pole down, with the transformer astride of it exploding being the result.
 Our power went out for the few seconds it took for the grid to realign itself and supply us with A.C. again.

 Within scant minutes, emergency responders were on scene and secured the area.
 Thankfully, no one was badly injured.
 Within the hour, road crews arrived to clear the vehicles, downed power lines, and the smashed pole.
 North Lima’s electricity vendors also quickly responded and began repair of the power grid.
 We ended up being without power for about 3-4 hours while the crews swapped the infrastructure onto the new pole and transformer.